-Design businesses appear to be easy to start until it’s time to find clients.
+Starting your own design business appears to be easy until it’s time to find clients.
 Networking groups can be a source of clients, but the quality of work will retain customers over time.
 Every person who wishes to start a design business will not be successful just for having the idea.
 Take the time to work through these ten tips to make a good decision prior to starting a design business of your own.

 1. Evaluate your personality

 Some people are not cut out to work from a home office.
 The discipline to start work every weekday morning takes a special profile.
 If your source of ideas comes from other people, the ideas will run out early when working alone.
 Be honest with yourself and ask at least three other trusted advisors for their input.

 Look closely at existing technology and determine the level of education that will be required to learn how to use the newest tools.
 To run a design business independently, you must possess more than eighty percent of all the skills necessary to be productive in each phase of development.
 Also, getting a masters of business administration is a good option if you would like to improve your skills.

 Your personal savings account may have enough for part of the funding, but serious consideration must be given to acquiring bank funding, angel investors and a start-up loan from the Small Business Administration.
 The application processes for each of these entities will better prepare you for the first year of business.

 Starting your own design business is not as important with the availability of social networking.
 Location is not limiting for the creative designer who can communicate well in writing and on the phone.
 Certain types of design such as interior design require a local customer base with fewer competitors, but other design businesses can have a far reach.
 If your immediate area is saturated and your clientele must be local, consider a smaller community within comfortable driving distance.

 5. Define the market